yuanzhang7/DSCENet/README.md

 # DSCENet
 We propose a Dynamic Screening and Clinical-Enhanced Network (DSCENet) for the subtype classification of MPNs on the multimodal fusion of whole slide images (WSIs) and clinical information.

+Our code is currently undergoing generalizability testing.
+Stay tuned.